TheresaLui/SelfHelpContent_v2/articles/advisorrecommendation.documentdbdatabaseaccounts/cosmosdbsingleregionprodaccounts-ussec.md

 <properties
-    pageTitle="Improve the availability of your production workloads on Azure Cosmos DB" description="Improve the availability of your production workloads on Azure Cosmos DB" authors="thweiss"
+    pageTitle="Add a second region to your production workloads on Azure Cosmos DB" description="Add a second region to your production workloads on Azure Cosmos DB" authors="thweiss"
     ms.author="thweiss"
     articleId="b57f7a29-dcc8-43de-86fa-18d3f9d3764d_USSec"